mantidproject/documents/Project-Management/ILL/Event_NeXus_ILL.md

 ## Time Series Logs for Metadata

-To record meta-data that varies with time the [NXlog class](http://download.nexusformat.org/sphinx/classes/base_classes/NXlog.html) can be used in the NeXus file.
+To record metadata that varies with time the [`NXlog` class](http://download.nexusformat.org/sphinx/classes/base_classes/NXlog.html) can be used in the NeXus file.
 These logs can be used whether working with histogram data or event data.
 They are used at ISIS and SNS and are well supported in Mantid, giving quick access to the statistics for the log - see [TimeSeriesProperty](http://docs.mantidproject.org/nightly/api/python/mantid/kernel/TimeSeriesProperty.html).

 To write the times series log the following is needed: